 In 2008, to stimulate development of transportation systems capable of transporting cargo to the ISS, NASA awarded fixed-price contracts - known as Commercial Resupply Services (CRS-1) contracts - valued at \$1.9 billion and \$1.6 billion to Orbital Sciences Corporation (Orbital) and Space Exploration Technologies Corporation (SpaceX), respectively.
-As of June 2015, Orbital had completed two cargo resupply missions and received \$1.6 billion from NASA, while SpaceX had completed six resupply missions and received \$1.4 billion.

-Unfortunately, both Orbital and SpaceX experienced launch failures in October 2014 and June 2015, respectively, which destroyed thousands of pounds of science and research, crew supplies, and vehicle hardware.
-A Russian Progress cargo mission also failed to reach the ISS in April 2015.
-In the aftermath of the Orbital and SpaceX failures, both companies suspended their cargo resupply missions until completion of an investigation and acceptance by NASA of each company's Return to Flight Plan.
-In a September 2015 report, we found Orbital's Return to Flight Plan contained technical and operational risks and may be difficult to execute as designed and on the timetable proposed.
-For example, we believe Orbital's plan to drop one of its five previously scheduled resupply flights and carry the promised cargo in four missions may disadvantage NASA by decreasing the Agency's flexibility in choosing the type and size of cargo Orbital transports to the ISS, particularly given that NASA officials said they will limit the cargo on the first return flight to nonessential items.
+As of June 2015, Orbital had completed two cargo resupply missions and received \$1.6 billion from NASA, while SpaceX had completed six resupply missions and received \$1.4 billion.1 their cargo resupply missions until completion of an investigation and acceptance by NASA of each company's Return to Flight Plan.
+In a September 2015 report, we found Orbital's Return to Flight Plan contained technical and operational risks and may be difficult to execute as designed and on the timetable proposed.2 For example, we believe Orbital's plan to drop one of its five previously scheduled resupply flights and carry the promised cargo in four missions may disadvantage NASA by decreasing the Agency's flexibility in choosing the type and size of cargo Orbital transports to the ISS, particularly given that NASA officials said they will limit the cargo on the first return flight to nonessential items.